BSc (Hons) Radiography (Diagnostic Imaging)

 - UCAS Tariff points 112-120

 BSc (Hons), DR. MSc.
-MU - Head of School of Medical Ultrasound
+MU - Head of School of Radiology

-Warren Foster is currently Head of AECC University College's School of Medical Ultrasound, a member of the Senior Management Group and program Lead for the MSc Ultrasound courses.
+Warren Foster is currently Head of AECC University College's School of Radiology, a member of the Senior Management Group and program Lead for the MSc Ultrasound courses.
 With more than 15 years of Ultrasound experience across numerous specialities within the NHS, he is ideally placed to support your studies.

 On the completion of topics you will be supported through interactive quizzes and shown example assignments to focus your critical evaluation and knowledge retention.